This post may contain affiliate links. Please read our disclosure policy.

 • Carefully drain the potatoes and put through a potato ricer or mash together with a potato masher in a large bowl.

-• Melt ½ cup (114g) butter in a small stockpot on stove and add the sage.
+• Melt ½ cup (114g) butter in a small pot on stove and add the sage.
 Cook until fragrant, about 1 minute, careful not to burn it.
-Pour milk and butter mixture over potatoes and stir to combine.

 • In a medium, microwave safe bowl, melt remaining 2 tbsp.
 (28g) butter and add the panko.
 Mix until all breadcrumbs have been moistened.